-Lobbying Firm 3331 Activity Authorization Legisl lative Session CALIFORNIA 602 (Government Code Section 86104) FAIR POLITICAL PRACTICES COMM.
-Check one box, if applicable Lobbyist Employer 2 20XX-20XX For Official Use Only (Gov. Code Section 82039.5) (Insert Years) Lobbying Coalition (FPPC Regulation 18616.4) Type or Print in Ink Page1 of NAME OF FILER: ELECTIVE DATE: California Care Providers' Ass ociation 12/1/XX BUSINESS ADDRESS: (Number and Street) (City) (State) (Zip Code) TELEPHONE NUMBER: (916 ) 444-5555 819 L Street, Suite 900 Sacramento CA 95814 FAX NUMBER: (Optional) MAILING ADDRESS: (If different than above. ) ( ) E-MAIL: (Optional) CCPRO@universe.com Con ital Cara Ina I hereby authorize Cap itol Care, Inc. (N) 1180 Hudson Avenue, Sacramento CA 959 • Lobbying Firm) - Troo Hudson Avenue, (Busi ness Address) to engage in the activities o f a lobbying firm (as det fined in California Government Code Section 82038.5 and 2 Cal.
-Code of regulation roze one) VII 00 1110 III oo, chamea emplo, If you are authorizing another l the client(s) below.
-(It is not nec provide the name(s) of NAME OF SUBCONTRACTED CLIENT: NAME OF SUB BCONTRACTED CLIEN Τ: NAME OF SUBCONTRACTED CLIENT: NAME OF SUID SCONTRACTED CLIEN т.
-NAME OF SUBCONTRACTED CLIENT.
-NAME OF SUE SCONTRACTED CLIEN 1. • VER IFICATION G I have used all reasonable dilig of my knowledge the informati Statement and to the best of my knowledge the informati on contained neveni i s true and comp icte.
-I certify under penalty of perju iry under the laws of the State of Cali fornia that the fo regoing is true and correct.
-12/10/XX Signatur e Required] Executed on DATE Ву SIGNATURE OF RES PONSIBLE OFFICER 0 1 .
-Obi d : On a matter of Off Name of Responsible Officer S S. Jennings Title Chief Operating Office er PRINT OR TYPE FPPC Form 602 (10/15)
+Lobbying Firm Activity Authorization (Government Code Section 86104) Legis lative Session CALIFORNIA FORM 602 Check one box, if applicable 20XX-20XX (Insert Years) For Official Use Only Lobbying Coalition (FPPC Regulation 18616.4) Type or Print in Ink Page1 of - NAME OF FILER: ELECTIVE DATE: California Care Providers' Asso ociation 12/1/XX BUSINESS ADDRESS: (Number and Street) (City) (State) (Zip Code) - TELEPHONE NUMBER: (916) 444-5555 819 L Street, Suite 900 Sacramento CA 95814 FAX NUMBER: (Optional) MAILING ADDRESS: (If different than above.) - () E-MAIL: (Optional) CCPRO@universe.com

-FPPC Form 602 (10/15)

-FPPC Advice Email: advice@fppc.ca.gov

-FPPC Toll-Free Helpline: 866/275-3772 www.fppc.ca.gov
+I hereby authorize Capitol Care, Inc.

+(Name of Lobbying Firm)

+1180 Hudson Avenue, Sacramento, CA 95822

+(Business Address)

+to engage in the activities of a lobbying firm (as defined in California Government Code Section 82038.5 and 2 Cal.
+Code of Regs.
+Section 18238.5) on behalf of the above named employer.

+If you are authorizing another lobbying firm to lobby on behalf of your firm's client(s), provide the name(s) of the client(s) below.
+(It is not necessary to complete the Nature and Interests section.)

+NAME OF SUBCONTRACTED CLIENT: NAME OF SUBCONTRACTED CLIENT: NAME OF SUBCONTRACTED CLIENT: NAME OF SUBCONTRACTED CLIENT:

+I have used all reasonable diligence in preparing this Statement.
+I have reviewed this Statement and to the best of my knowledge the information contained herein is true and complete.

+I certify under penalty of perjury under the laws of the State of California that the foregoing is true and correct.

+Executed on 12/10/XX By [Si gnature Required] Γ DATE · · · · · SIGNATURE OF RESPONSIBLE OFFICER Name of Resp oonsible Officer James S. Jennings Title Chief Operating Officer PRINT OR TYPE FPPC Form 602 (10/15) FPPC Advice Email: advice@fppc.ca.gov FPPC Toll-Free Helpline: 866/275-3772 www.fppc.ca.gov

-Activity Authorization SEE INSTRUCTIONS ON REVERSE Type or Print in Ink FAIR POLITICAL PRACTICES COMM.
-NAME OF FILER: California Care Providers' Assoc Page 2 of 2 Nature and Interests of Lobbyist Employer Check one box only: INDIVIDUAL (Complete only Parts A and E) BUSINESS ENTITY (Complete only Parts and E) IV 1 N. coalition) (Complete only A. Individual f business activity in which you or your Name and address of employer (or principal place of businesself-employed): employer are engageu: B. Business Entity Description of business activity in which engaged: C. Industry, Trade or Professional Associatio 1.
-Description of industry, trade or profession represented: industry, trade ription of any portion or faction of the e, or profession which the association r primarily represents: Health Care Industry Long Terr m and Elderly Care 3.
+Activity Authorization see instructions on reverse Type or Print in Ink NAME OF FILER: California Ca Page of Nature and Interests of L obbyist Employer Check one box only: INDIVIDUAL (Complete only Parts A and E) BUSINESS ENTITY (Complete only Parts B and E) INDUSTRY, TRADE OR PROFESSIONAL ASSN.
+(Complete only Parts C and E) OTHER (e.g., lobbying coalition) (Complete only Parts D and E) A. Individual1.
+Name and address of employer (or principal place of business if self-employed): 2.
+Description of business a employer are engaged: activity in which you or your B. Business Entity Description of business activity in which engaged:

+C. Industry, Trade or Professional Association1.
+Description of industry, trade or profession represented: 2.
+Specific description of any portion or faction of the industry, trade, or profession which the association exclusively or primarily represents: Health Care Industry Long Term and Elderly Care 3.
 Number of members in association (check appropriate box) 50 OR LESS (provide names of all members on an attachment.)
-MORE THAN N 50 D. Other 1.
-Statement of nature and purposes: a common eco represented or f any trade, profession, or other group with onomic interest which is principally r from which membership or financial ncipally derived: E. Industry Group Classification Check one box which most accurately describes the industry gr oup which you represent.
-See instruction s on reverse.
-AGRICULTURE LEGAL ENTERTAINMENT/RECF REATION OIL AND GAS EDUCATION PUBLIC EMPLOYEES EDUCATION PUBLIC EMPLOYEES FINANCE/INSURANCE GOVERNMENT POLITICAL ORGANIZAT IONS LODGING/RESTAURAN TS REAL ESTATE HEALTH UTILITIES HEALTH UTILITIES MANUFACTURING/INDUSTRIAL LABOR UNIONS OTHER: (Describe in detail) MERCHANDISE/RETAIL OTHER: (Specific Description)
+MORE THAN 50 D. Other 2.
+Description of any trade, profession, or other group with 1.
+Statement of nature and purposes: a common economic interest which is principally represented or from which membership or financial support is principally derived:

+E. Industry Group Classification

+Check one box which most accurately describes the industry group which you represent.
+See instructions on reverse.

+AGRICULTURE LEGAL ENTERTAINMENT/RECREATION OIL AND GAS EDUCATION PUBLIC EMPLOYEES FINANCE/INSURANCE PROFESSIONAL/TRADE GOVERNMENT POLITICAL ORGANIZATIONS LODGING/RESTAURANTS REAL ESTATE HEALTH UTILITIES MANUFACTURING/INDUSTRIAL TRANSPORTATION LABOR UNIONS OTHER: (Describe in detail) MERCHANDISE/RETAIL OTHER: (Specific Description)